Walt Disney’s Enchanted Tiki Room – Adventureland – Magic Kingdom

 Guests using an ECV or a wheelchair may remain in it during this attraction.

-There is plenty of souvenir shopping to be done at nearby Agrabah Bazaar.
+There is plenty of souvenir shopping to be done at nearby Agrabah Bazaar, on the other side of the Magic Carpets of Aladdin.
+They often have Enchanted Tiki Room themed merchandise.

 The Walt Disney World version of the Tiki Room, called “Tropical Serenade,” debuted October 1, 1971, and was originally sponsored by the Florida Citrus Growers.

-The show closed in 1997, then reopened in 1998, as "The Enchanted Tiki Room: Under New Management."
+The show closed in 1997, then reopened in 1998, as “The Enchanted Tiki Room: Under New Management” and starred Iago and Zazu.

 The original group of Audio-Animatronics characters continue to star in the show including Jose, Michael, Fritz and Pierre.
 Walt Disney Imagineers had three of the four original actors re-record audio segments for the new show.